The interactive image allows exploration of the features of the box.

 NOTE: colors shown might not exactly match the finished product!

-To simplify cant identification on finished surfboards, the cover features a color dot on the outboard edge.
+To simplify cant identification on finished surfboards, the cover features a recessed number on the outboard edge that indicates the cant angle.
 This serves as a permanent indicator that is visible when there is a fin installed.

-The cant angle colors are - BLUE = 0º, YELLOW = 2º, RED = 4º, BLACK = 6º, and PURPLE = 8º.
+The supported cant angles are - 0º, 2º, 4º, 6º, and 8º.
 Cant indicators are not present on color or custom covers.
+There are no indicators present on the center covers.

 One of the unique aspects of the GEARBOX system is the use of a cover in the load beam collar.
 Not only does this cover facilitate better bonding with the laminating system, it also provides a unique customization opportunity.